Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ### Configuring your project

-Having the common recorder as a dependency means that you'll be able to start recording tests right away by using the exported method `record`.
+Having the common recorder as a devDependency means that you'll be able to start recording tests right away by using the exported method `record`.
 We'll get into the details further down this document.
 This function will do recordings, or will play back previous recordings, depending on an environment variable: